Want to contribute? Fork us in GitHub!

 Pseudo-random generation in EO

-random object available in eo.lang.math package since version 0.1.2.
-It decorates float and represents a value from random sequence.
+The random object has been available in the eo.lang.math package since version 0.1.2.
+It decorates float and represents a value from a random sequence.

 +alias org.eolang.math.random